steinbukken7321/backpropagation/README.md

 # A Step by Step Backpropagation Example

-For this tutorial, we’re going to use a neural network with two inputs, two hidden neurons, two output neurons.
+For this code, we’re going to use a neural network with two inputs, two hidden neurons, two output neurons.
 Additionally, the hidden and output neurons will include a bias.
 # ...